Gravitational Causality and the Self-Stress of Photons: The Photon Self-Stress

 Comparing the tensor structures in \eref{formfactorsAll} or \eref{MatrixTmunu} with the expressions we find for \eref{DiscForm0} using \eref{cutkoskirule} and the amplitudes in \tref{amp}, we extract the form factor discontinuities $\Disc F_{i}$.
 For convenience, we list here $\Disc F_1$ for the three massive spinning particles $\phi,\psi,W$ running in the loop, while the discontinuities of the other form factors are reported in {\aref{FormFactorsExplicit}}

-where $\theta(x)$ is the Heaviside uni-step function and $\alpha=g^2/4\pi$ is the fine structure constant.
+where $\theta(x)$ is the Heaviside unit-step function and $\alpha=g^2/4\pi$ is the fine structure constant.
 The $t\gg m^2$ limits of these expressions will be very useful in the following discussion and therefore are listed in \tref{disclim}.

+While $\Disc F_{2,3}(t/m^2\rightarrow \infty)$ vanish pointwise, as expected for the $h=h^\prime=+$ helicities of the photons that forbid any non-trivial products of 4-point amplitudes with exactly massless particles which enter in the unitarity cut, they actually return Dirac $\delta$-functions, see \tref{disclim}.
+A similar effect has been pointed out in \cite{Korner:1995xd} in the context of the Higgs boson coupling to photons.
+The connection between these $\delta(t)$ and the IR-side of the trace anomaly is discussed in \sref{traceanomalysect}.

-While $\Disc F_{2,3}(t/m^2\rightarrow \infty)$ vanish pointwise, they actually return Dirac $\delta$-functions since they return $f(0)$ when properly normalized and integrated against a test function $f(t)$ in the limit $t/m^2 \rightarrow \infty$.
-Notice that the constant contribution to $\Disc F_1(t\gg m^2)$ is given by the $\beta$-function of the corresponding particle in the loop, as detailed in \sref{traceanomalysect}.
-Also, the behavior of the massive spin-1 particle differs from the other contributions by the presence of a $\log t/m^2$ which will be identified as the contribution of soft divergences.
+Notice, moreover, that the constant contribution to $\Disc F_1(t\gg m^2)$ is given by the $\beta$-function of the corresponding particle in the loop, as detailed in \sref{traceanomalysect}.
+Also, the behavior of the massive spin-1 particle differs from the other contributions by the presence of a $\log^2 t/m$ which will be identified as the contribution of soft divergences in \sref{sudakov}.

 The discontinuities can thus be integrated with the dispersion relations